datanav/docs/hub/features/operations-features.rst

     **Bring Your Own Key**

-    Sesam can now manage your encryption key for you.
+    Sesam can now manage your encryption keys for you.

     .. link-button:: bring_your_own_key
             :type: ref